dbwebb-se/umbridge/docs/README.md

 The `submission` table contains:
   * `id` - Auto generated primary key.
+  * `uuid` - Auto generated uuid4 that are used to view feedback logs.
   * `user_id` - A students canvas id
   * `user_acronym` - The students acronym
   * `assignment_id` - The assignments canvas id